Vegan Ramen

 Bring to a gentle boil, then add noodles and cook according to packet instructions.

-Add tofu and carrot, simmer 2 minutes.
+Add tofu and carrot; simmer for 2 minutes.

 Serve hot, topped with spring onions and sesame seeds.